anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 But additionally, this allows the Registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the Registrar is connected to.

 In a similar fashion, the pledge accepts the registrar certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.
-See also Section 5 of {{RFC8995}} on "PROVISIONAL accept of server cert".
+See also section 5 of {{RFC8995}} on "PROVISIONAL accept of server cert".

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}